Blavicuh/ShibuyaUG/README.md

 2. compile all writeable addresses within pins bank
 3. do the same for threads
 4. Find if multiple equipped pin decks show up in hex, write down addresses
-5. find location of equipped threads
+5. Create Gui
-6. find location of equipped food.
+6. TBD
-7. Create Gui
+7. TBD
 8. TBD